juju2143/futago/README.md

 - `npm install` to download third-party js libraries
 - Go to `chrome://extensions`
 - Enable developer mode
-- Click on "Load unpackaged extension"
+- Click on "Load unpackaged"
 - Navigate to this repo's `app` directory
 - Have fun